What employees should know about HRA’s

-Health dollars now, more than ever, need to go further and with an HRA they can.
+HRA’s offer discounted rates on health insurance for employees.
+They also provide staff with a variety of benefits, including vision, dental, and life insurance.
+Health dollars now, more than ever, need to go further, and with an HRA they can.
 Through a Health Reimbursement Arrangement (HRA), tax-free money from your employer is received to cover medical expenses that may not be covered by insurance.
 Examples include dental work, vision care, and prescriptions.
+You cannot personally contribute to an HRA.

 An HRA is designed to pay for out-of-pocket medical expenses.
 It is fully funded by the employer and the usage of funding can be used on a range of eligible expenses.